achp-project/prj-caal/README.md

 # prj-caal
-repository for Central Asian Archaeological Landscapes (CAAL) project
+repository for the Central Asian Archaeological Landscapes (CAAL) project